DaveBackus/Data_Bootcamp/README.md

 ###Data Bootcamp

-Materials for a course about economic, financial, and business data.
-The course uses the Python programming language.
+Materials for a course applying the Python programming language to economic, financial, and business data.
 It is designed to give programming newbies a sense of how modern software can transform raw data into useful information.
 Students with prior programming experience are also welcome.

 More information: